Minimum Spectral Connectivity Projection Pursuit: Proofs

-\end{thm} An inspection of the proof of Theorem \ref{thm:perturbbound} reveals that $\epsilon < 1$ is necessary only to ensure that the signs of $a_{ij}$ are the same as those of $\tilde a_{ij}$.
-In the case of Laplacian matrices this equivalence of signs holds by design, and so in this context the requirement that $\epsilon < 1$ can be relaxed.\\ \\ In the microcluster approach, the data set $X = \{x_1, ..., x_N\}$ is replaced with $K$ points $c_1, ..., c_K$ which represent the centers of a $K$-clustering of $X$.
-By projecting these microcluster centers during subspace optimisation, rather than the data themselves, the computational cost associated with each eigen problem is reduced from $\mathcal{O}(N^2)$ to $\mathcal{O}(K^2)$.
-If we define the radius, $\rho$, of a cluster $C$ to be the greatest distance between one of its members and its center, that is,
+An inspection of the proof of Theorem~\ref{thm:perturbbound} reveals that $\epsilon < 1$ is necessary only to ensure that the signs of $a_{ij}$ are the same as those of $\tilde a_{ij}$.
+In the case of Laplacian matrices this equivalence of signs holds by design, and so in this context the requirement that $\epsilon < 1$ can be relaxed.\\

-then we expect the approximation error to be small whenever the microcluster radii are small.
-The bounds on the approximation error which we present in this section are worst case and rely on standard eigenvalue bounds, and so can be pessimistic.
-To obtain a reasonable bound on the approximation surface, as many as $K \approx 0.6N$ might be needed, leading to only a threefold speed up.
-We have observed empirically, however, that even for $K = 0.1N$ (and sometimes lower) one still obtains a close approximation of the optimisation surface.
-This makes the projection pursuit of the order of 100 times faster.